RichCWilkerson/Consulting_Notes/Eval_Questions_Organized.md

 - **`crossinline`**:
   - Used on a lambda parameter of an inline function: `inline fun f(crossinline block: () -> Unit) { ... }`.
   - Forbids **non-local returns** from that lambda.
-    - TODO: what does non-local return mean?
-I still don't fully understand this concept or purpose...
   - Needed when you store the lambda or call it from another context (e.g., another lambda, thread, or callback).

 ```kotlin